quanliew28/m5cardputer-snake/README.md

 - **IDE**: PlatformIO
 - **Graphics**: M5Canvas for efficient sprite rendering

+## Arduino IDE

+Old Arduino IDE code is also available via `cardputer_snake` folder.
+Required `M5Cardputer` Library as well.
+It is not guarantee to be updated as the lastest as the PlatformIO version.

 ## License

 This project is open source.
 Feel free to modify and distribute.